 For each grouping, once an instrument begins a pattern of rhythms and intervals, each group member will respond, one after another, with (more or less) the same pattern.

 I also used a number of other compositional ideas, including: linking or combining the groups in various ways, often sequentially; using harmonics to create a re-occurring background high pitch, which suggested to me an impression of gliding, height and/or the presence of a threat or predator; and using a blend of glissandos and various scales to create a (not entirely atonal) soundscape of movement, rather than a recognizable harmonic progression.

-I had virtually completed the piece when I stumbled across a beautiful video of a murmuration online.
+I had virtually completed the piece when I found a beautiful video of a murmuration online.
 When I played it alongside my work, it seemed to ‘fit’ almost perfectly.
 I made a few minor adjustments to the music, and, with the kind permission of the film-maker, Dylan Winter, attached it to the piece:

 1 “Recent analysis of position and velocity correlations in empirical data collected for large flocks of starlings (Sturnus vulgaris) has shown that each bird responds to a fixed number, seven, of its nearest neighbors.”
 Young, G. F., Scardovi, L., Cavagna, A., Giardina, I., Leonard, N. E. (2013).
 Starling Flock Networks Manage Uncertainty in Consensus at Low Cost.
 PLoS Comput Biol 9(1): p.
 1.